Bloody Hell

 Instead, I chose a different lens—someone close enough to power to see its inner workings, but with just enough distance to watch it unravel.
 The result?
 Fewer speeches, more danger—and the perfect vantage point to watch control fall apart.

-Research behind the fiction
+Research Behind the Fiction

 The line between control and chaos is thinner than most people think.